Multiple Local and Global Bifurcations and Their Role in Quorum Sensing Dynamics: Constant autoinducer concentration

 As the understanding of interactions between motile and static bacteria is the backbone of communication mechanism via autoinducers, we seek the circumstances affecting the way subpopulations coexist or go extinct.
 Hence, we first look for positive steady-states.
 Consider that nullclines of~\eqref{eq:4.10} satisfy

 for $u,v>0$.
-Notice that~\eqref{eq:4.13a} defines a convex parabola with vertex at $(0,ae)$, and~\eqref{eq:4.13b} has an asymptote at $u = a /b $.
-For values of $u< a/b$ we have that $v<0$, which is biologically unfeasible.
-Now, we find that the nullcline~\eqref{eq:4.13b} can be recasted as a smooth function of $u$, which is positive and posses critical points for $u>a/b$ as $v^\prime(u)=0$ is held.
+Notice that~\eqref{eq:4.13a} defines a convex parabola with vertex at $(0,ae)$, and~\eqref{eq:4.13b} has an asymptote at $u = a /b $. {For values of $u< a/b$ , the corresponding $v$-values are negative, which is not biologically meaningful.} Now, we find that the nullcline~\eqref{eq:4.13b} can be {recast} as a smooth function of $u$, which is positive and {possesses} critical points for $u>a/b$ as $v^\prime(u)=0$ is held.
 In so doing, we get that $-2a+b(u-Ku^3)=0$ must be satisfied.
 This yields to, as a consequence of the Descartes' rule of signs, existence of two positive roots such that $a/b<u_1^\star<u_2^\star$ as $a,b,K>0$, where the lower value corresponds to a local minimum and the greater one to a local maximum.
 Thus, from both expressions in~\eqref{eq:4.13}, we get that there are at most three positive steady-states.
 This is schematically illustrated in~Fig.~\ref{Fig:4.2} for a system defined later in~\eqref{eq:4.11} which is equivalent to~\eqref{eq:4.10} in the interior of the first quadrant and is well-defined along the axis $v=0$.
 These sketches provide sensitive evidence that two saddle-node bifurcations may occur as two steady-states are created by varying appropriate parameters; see panels~(a) and~(c), where the nullclines are tangent.